vaatiian/project-phase-1/README.md

 # EXPLORATORY DATA ANALYSIS FOR MOVIE INDUSTRY.
 Microsoft plans to start a new film production company, but lacks experience.
-Researchers researched box office genres and turned findings into valuable information for the CEO to choose movies.
+I researched box office genres and turned my findings into valuable information for the CEO to use while the company ventures into this space.

 # Project Details.
 The aim for this project was to help the organisation perform better as they get into the space.